elonen/ldap_authz_proxy/README.md

 to the configuration file.

 Usernames are quoted before being used in LDAP queries, so they (hopefully) can't be used to inject arbitrary LDAP queries.
-In any case, it's recommended to use a read-only LDAP bind user just in case.
+It's recommended to use a read-only LDAP bind user just in case.

 LDAPS is supported (even though the test scripts use plain ldap://), and is